bunkerdog/bunkerdog/README.md

 - 👋 Hi, I’m @bunkerdog aka Tash
-- 👀 I’m interested in learning as much as possible in my free time lol
+- 👀 I’m interested in learning as much as possible in my free time!
 - 🌱 I’m currently learning ...with the Odin project
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...franknfurter2002@protonmail.com or on twitter @bunkerdog1